zenomt/webid-auth-nginx/README.md

 The following permission modes are required to satisfy the following accesses:

-  - `acl:Search` on a directory/container for any resource in that container (disable this non-standard requirement with option `--always-search`);
+  - `acl:Search` on a directory/container for any resource in that container;
   - `acl:Control` for any access to a resource whose URL path part ends with the ACL suffix (by default `.acl`);
   - `acl:Read` for methods `OPTIONS`, `GET`, `HEAD`, `TRACE`, `PROPFIND`;